Open 7 Days a WeekBook Today

 • Lifestyle Factors Affecting Kidney Health

 While investigating foamy urine through blood testing, understanding lifestyle factors that support kidney health can be valuable for long-term wellbeing.
+If you have diabetes, recognising the link between kidney health indicators and diabetes is particularly important.

 Supporting Kidney Function: